LearnToBeFoundation/narrative/narrative.md

 ##### One year plan?

-For 2018, the goal is to get $1000 of recurring revenue to Learn To Be.
-On average, families pay $8/month.
-This means that we will need to have 125 families we are working with.
+For 2018, the goal is to get 218 families enrolled into Learn To Be tutoring.
+On average, families pay $8/month for the tutoring they receive.
+This means we are looking to generate $1744 of recurring revenue to Learn To Be by the end of 2018.

 ##### Three year plan?